This Is Not That: Government

 And thank God.

-It wasn’t democracy that ended slavery.
+Because it wasn’t democracy that ended slavery.
 Across history, every ethnicity practiced it, and in America many defended it.
 It was a constitutional correction to the contradiction that all are created equal, yet millions were treated as property.

 It wasn’t democracy that gave women the right to vote.
 Many opposed it.
 It was a constitutional correction to the contradiction that all are created equal, yet half the population was silenced.